stackbit/jamstackthemes/content/theme/gatsby-contentful-blog-portfolio.md

 archetype:
   - Blog
   - Portfolio
-date: 2020-02-19T12:10:46Z
+date: 2020-02-19T12:10:46.000Z
 github_branch: master
-description: "A Gatsby starter for a portfolio with a blog, using Contentful as the CMS"
+description: 'A Gatsby starter for a portfolio with a blog, using Contentful as the CMS'
+stale: false
 ---

 # A simple starter kit for creating a Portfolio website with a blog, all served by Contentful